 You cannot touch the fabric of the garment you want to buy.
 You cannot check how the shoe feels on your feet.
 You cannot "test" the perfume that you want to buy.
 You get the idea.

 In many cases, customers want to experience the product before purchase.
 E-commerce does not allow that.
 If you buy a music system, you cannot play it online to check if it sounds right?
 If you are purchasing a home theater system, you would much rather sit in the "experience center" that several retail stores set up.

 We live in an era where online storefront providers bring you the ability to set up an e-commerce store within minutes.
 I have tried it, and it is possible to set up a basic store in under 10 minutes.

 When making an online purchase, you have to provide at least your credit card information and mailing address.
 In many cases, e-commerce websites can harvest other information about your online behavior and preferences.
-It could lead to credit card fraud, or worse, identity theft.
+It could lead to credit card fraud or worse, identify theft.

 While we might be gung-ho about e-commerce, we must acknowledge that there are disadvantages too.
 Only when we accept our shortcomings will we work towards overcoming them.